 In addition to the usual mix of carp, roach, rudd and some tremendous crucian carp, Island Pool is also home to an unusual blue strain of carp which have been nicknamed 'Blueys' because of their colouring.
 These fish have a reputation for fighting three times as hard as conventional carp with anglers likening them to a double decker bus once they get going!

 In addition there is a small head of shubunkins up to 2lbs plus and some koi carp.

 As may be expected, the most favoured techniques for fishing Island Pool is the pole with sweetcorn, luncheon meat, chopped worm and maggots again being favoured baits.

-The most recent and smallest of the Lower Broadheath waters, Elgar Pool has matured nicely and was given its name because it is the water nearest to the birthplace of Edward Elgar, the world-famous composer, which is just over the hill from the fishery.
+The smallest of the Lower Broadheath waters, Elgar Pool has matured nicely and was given its name because it is the water nearest to the birthplace of Edward Elgar, the world-famous composer, which is just over the hill from the fishery.

-Although Elgar is only small at about three-quarters of an acre in size, it holds some big fish and is well-worth the trip to the top of the fishery if the other pools are looking busy.
+Although Elgar is only small at about three-quarters of an acre in size, it holds some big fish and is well-worth the trip to the far end of the fishery if the other pools are looking busy.

 Those after the bigger fish are advised to fish pole or waggler using sweetcorn, luncheon meat or chopped worm.

 How to get there...